JishnuGoyal/Truth-And-Dare-App/README.md

 Feel free to clone this repo, play around and make changes (this is the best way to learn!)

 You can also reach out to me on instagram <a href = "https://www.instagram.com/jishnugoyal/">@jishnugoyal</a>

+# Contribution
+For contributing, read this <a href = "https://github.com/JishnuGoyal/Truth-And-Dare-App/wiki/Contributing#all-the-final-code-will-soon-be-merged-into-the-develop-branch">wiki</a>